You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Image source

-Snowpipe is a tool offered by Snowflake that allows you to move away from scheduled batch loading jobs.
-It replaces a more traditional approach such as using the SQL COPY into command and allows your data to become available on a more real-time basis.
+Snowpipe is a Snowflake service for ingesting data.
+It allows you to move away from scheduled batch loading techniques like the SQL COPY into command towards automated ingestion or near real-time streaming.

-You would be using Snowpipe in addition to the native services offered by your cloud provider, like AWS or Azure.
-Here are just two examples, one for each cloud provider, of how your platform infrastructure could be designed, and given that, how you could move data from MongoDB into a Snowflake warehouse on that cloud provider.
+YYou might use Snowpipe with the native services offered by your cloud provider, like AWS or Azure.
+Here are just two examples, one for each cloud provider, of how your platform infrastructure could be designed, and given that, how you could move data from MongoDB to Snowflake with that cloud provider.

 • AWS — You could have a Kinesis delivery stream responsible for landing your MongoDB source data into an S3 bucket.
 If you have an SNS system enabled, you can use that associated successful run id to load data into Snowflake via Snowpipe.